Thurnscoe

 Developing a central outdoor space for the community

 A major project for the Thurnscoe Big Local partnership was developing the Community Plaza – an outdoor space built on underused land in the centre of the village, intended to serve and bring together the whole community.
 Given the interest in environmental improvements, the partnership wanted to design something that was visually pleasing, widely accessible, and requiring minimal maintenance.
-Plans also focused on constructing a skatepark for young people, alongside a garden and seating for the wider community.
+Plans included dedicated areas for parkour, skating, scooting and bikes, alongside a community garden and amphitheatre seating for the wider community.
+The space was designed to be for all residents, although the partnership noted that they were particularly interested in creating an area for young people to be active.

 Delivery was slowed by leasing delays, Covid-19 restrictions, and contractors falling through.
 A further setback occurred when a café unit (installed as part of the development) had to be removed after an incident of antisocial behaviour.
 This was challenging for the partnership, as it affected the business model and potentially the community’s faith in the project.
 The partnership had to redouble their efforts to win back community support, bringing attention back to the aims not just for young people with the skatepark, but for the whole community with the plaza.